KiJeong-Lim/DschingisKhan/README.md

 make
 ```

-## CAUTIONS

-1. It might be a solution to remove all newlines in the file `_CoqProject` if you fail to do `QUICK START` on Linux-like OS.

 ## COMPATIBLE COQ VERSIONS

 1. With `The Coq Proof Assistant, version 8.13.2 (July 2021)`, everything works fine in `Windows 10`.